dmbaturin/ocamlbook.org/book/recursive-functions.md

 # Recursive functions

 A recursive definition is a definition that refers to itself.
+It's often said, that a recursive function is a function that _calls itself_, which implies that, at the machine level, some memory (specifically, stack space) is used for a function call.

+In imperative languages, recursive functions are often discouraged, and people use them only for tasks that don't have non-recursive solutions, like traversing directory trees.

+Performance and memory consumption is a valid concern if an expression  like `f(f(f(x)))` always takes three times as much memory as `f(x)`.

+In functional languages like OCaml, Haskell, or Scheme, it's not always the case and it's possible to use even _infinite_ recursion without running out of memory.

-Recursive functions are very widely used in functional languages, not only for processing data that is inherently nested, such as directories in a file system., They are also control structures that play the same role as iteration in imperative languages.
+That is why in functional languages recursion is used much more often, not only to deal with recursive data structures, but also as a control flow pattern that plays the same role as loops in imperative languages.

+## Recursive binding syntax

-Let's write a function that calculates a factorial of an integer number following this definition: 0! is 1, and factorial of a number _n_ greater than zero is _n * (n-1)!_.
+Let's write a function that calculates the factorial of an integer number.
+The factorial of zero (written _0!_) is 1, and the factorial of a number _n_ greater than zero is _n * (n-1)!_.

 1. `0! = 1`